 Three methods dominate the literature: Rosenthal's classic approach, Orwin's target-effect variant, and Rosenberg's weighted refinement.
 Each asks a slightly different version of the same question, and choosing the wrong one can either overstate or understate your robustness.
 This guide walks through all three, compares them directly, and tells you when each is most appropriate.

-Try our free Funnel Plot Generator to visualize asymmetry in your study pool before running fail-safe N calculations.
+Try our free free funnel plot maker to visualize asymmetry in your study pool before running fail-safe N calculations.

 Why Fail-Safe N Matters More Than a Significant Funnel Test